colmena/colmena/README.md

 - There is no advanced user management
 - The interface does not reflect the user role (admin/manager/user)
 - Content will be leaking across domains, while this should not be possible

-## Known issues

-### npm WARN [dependency] requires a peer of @angular/[package] but none was installed.

-*This is a warning and can be safely ignored.*

-The reason this warning is shown is because Colmena CMS Admin uses Angular 4.x but depends on a couple of packages that expect Angular 2.x.
-This will be resolved when the dependencies are going to support Angular 4.

-### The `<template>` element is deprecated.
-Use `<ng-template>` instead

-*This is a warning and can be safely ignored.*

-In Angular 4 `<template>` got deprecated in favor of `<ng-template>`.
-While Colmena CMS Admin has upgraded, most of its dependencies still use `<template>`.
-This will be resolved when the dependencies are going to update this.

 ## Contributors